Skip to main content

 The STP Update Event must be 'ATO Accepted' before running the Year End Reset.

-You must run Year End Reset before starting the first pay run for the new financial year.
+If needed, this can be completed after 30 June.
+However, you must run a Year End Reset before starting the first pay run for the new financial year.

 🔲